elixir-lang/elixir-lang.github.com/_posts/2013-01-27-elixir-v0-8-0-released.markdown

 ## Wrapping up

-We continue actively working on Elixir and this release is the result of our efforts on different areas!
-We have exciting plans and newer possibilities to explore, as a new release of Erlang OTP comes out in a couple weeks.
+We continue actively working on Elixir and this release is the [result of our efforts on different areas](https://github.com/elixir-lang/elixir/blob/v0.8.0/CHANGELOG.md)!
+We have exciting plans and newer possibilities to explore, as a new release of Erlang OTP also comes out in a couple weeks.

 Also, we previously announced Elixir is going to be released frequently, every 2 to 4 weeks.
 We have made a small detour to get v0.8.0 out of the door, but we are back to our regular schedule as of today!